The Duerden Website

 My name is Ray Duerden.

-My wife Pat and I have been married for 43 years.
+My wife Pat and I have been married for 53 years.
 We have one daughter, Andrea and one son, Neil.
-Both have flown the nest and are living with their respective partners, also in Lytham St. Annes.

 Andrea married Nathan Barrows in June 2004 and Neil married Niki Irvine in October, also 2004.